d3v3l0/gtwiwtg/README.md

 A naive generator library that doesn't use fancy pants concepts like first class continuations.

-GTWIWTG is meant to be a small, explorable, and understandable library.
-The source code is meant to be readible and easy to follo.
+The GTWIWTG library is meant to be small, explorable, and understandable.
+The source code is meant to be readible and easy to follow.

 Every symbol exported from the `GTWIWTG` package has a useful docstring.
 Many docstrings include examples of use.